How to Make Fizzy Bath Bombs without Cornstarch – Natural DIY

-Looking for to make diy bath bombs with natural ingredients?
+Looking for to make diy bath bombs with natural ingredients but without cornstarch?
 Then you’re in the right place!
 These bath bombs are similar to the other bath bomb recipe on my blog, but without the corn starch.

 These homemade bath bombs make a great gift or to use as your own bath bombs during a relaxing, warm bath.
 My kiddos love them too because the citric acid creates a fizzy reaction when added to your hot water.
 It’s also a fun project to include them in on.